bpetrie92/Challenge_6_Housing_Rental_Analysis/README.md

 ##### To receive all points, your code must

 * Be well commented with concise, relevant notes that other developers can understand.
 (10 points)

+---

+© 2022 edX Boot Camps LLC.
+Confidential and Proprietary.
+All Rights Reserved.